bedrocklinux/bedrocklinux-website/markdown/1.0beta1/install.md

 Before beginning installation, be sure to at least skim [the other pages](index.html) for this release of Bedrock Linux (1.0beta1 Hawky).
-Make sure you're aware of, for example, the [known issues](knownissues.html) and [troubleshooting advice](troubleshooting.html) before you begin following the instructions below.
+Make sure you know, for example, the [terminology used here](concepts.html), are aware of the [known issues](knownissues.html) and [troubleshooting advice](troubleshooting.html) before you begin following the instructions below.

 If you are currently using a previous version of Bedrock Linux, note that many of the existing directories from your current installation may be used in this